 Kaiāulu Resource Center

-Hoʻolau Kanaka 2025 Vendor/Demonstrator Form
+Hoʻolau Kanaka 2026 Inquiry Form

 Our Lāhui and the people, places, and practices contained within it are of utmost importance to us.
-Therefore, as part of the Hoʻolau Kanaka Festival this year, we are excited to include presentations and resources from a number of our community partners to provide information and support to our festival attendees.
+Therefore, as part of the Hoʻolau Kanaka Festival each year, we are excited to include presentations and resources from a number of our community partners to provide information and support to our festival attendees.

 These organizations are an integral part of our kaiāulu (community) and help to keep our culture vibrant and alive.